HaifaUniversity/uoh-ngx-theme/projects/uoh/ngx-theme/README.md

 This library includes the following modules:

 - SCSS file including color themes and design configurations
-- A content module to wrap your application with the theme
 - An accessibility module containing accessibility features
+- A body module to wrap your application with the theme, in case you do not use the accessibility module
 - A header module with the logo of the University of Haifa and log-in logic
 - A footer module with the details of the university and the version of the application (optional)
 - A back-to-top module with a button to jump to the top of the page after scrolling